The best sales to shop today: iPads, Rothy's, Rifle Paper Co. and more - CNN Underscored

 Apple iPads on sale at Amazon and Walmart

 If you’ve been looking for a tablet, now’s the perfect time to buy since the Apple iPad Air and the 8th-generation iPad are both on sale now.
 If you need lots of performance, consider the latest iPad Air, which has a lightning fast processor, an iPad Pro-like design and is $50 off at $949 at Amazon.
-Or if you just want an everyday iPad that’s great for everyone, snag the 8th-generation iPad which is $299, down from $329 now at Walmart.
+Or if you just want an everyday iPad that’s great for everyone, snag the 8th-generation iPad which is $299, down from $329 now at Walmart and Amazon.

 Lands’ End